A. For earthquakes, volcanoes, landslides, storms, waves, and meteor impacts, you will:

 - Stimulate your excitement in our planet.

-If the lecture section you want is full, consider registering for the Distance Education section (99A/B in Fall, or 99C/D in Spring) instead.
+If the lecture section you want is full, consider registering for the hybrid or Distance Education section (99A/B in Fall, or 99C/D in Spring) instead.
 It's the same course covering the same content for the same credits, but you do it online from home.
 Over 90% of the Distance Ed students are regular on-campus UBC students.

 The Earth Course Assistance Centre is a help service for all students in 1st year EOSC courses.